shaunburdick/slack-ooo/README.md

 This bot can be told when you are out of the office.
 It will then listen to conversations and tell users that mention you that you are not around.

+If you want a personal OoO bot that acts as you, check out [shaunburdick/slack-ooo-personal](https://github.com/shaunburdick/slack-ooo-personal)!

 ##Usage
 To use this bot, you start a conversation with it: